mattb5280/Fujikura-beamforming/README.md

 2. Click **<span class="mark">Init</span>** .

-3. RFSoC Explorer should now start using Python scripts and JSON messages to initialize the PAAM Daughtercard.
+3. Avnet RFSoC Explorer should now start using Python scripts and JSON messages to initialize the PAAM Daughtercard.
 If it cannot communicate with the PAAM, you will get a dialog to apply PAAM power.
 Make sure that the Daughtercard power ON/OFF switch SW1 is in